 Field crews can be vectors for the unintentional movement of plants and animals associated with field sampling equipment.
-For waters that are suspect, positive or infested with Dreissenid mussels having separate equipment to sample is strongly recommended.
-Field equipment that is used in multiple water bodies should undergo full decontamination involving both physical and chemical means to prevent transfer of a variety of taxa within and between systems and samples.
-Decontaminations must be conducted such that runoff does not reach any waterbody and should be done in locations that are high and dry.
-Chemical decontaminations must be conducted at least 60 meters (200 feet) away from a waterbody.
+For waters that are suspect, positive or infested with Dreissenid mussels having separate equipment for each waterbody is strongly recommended.
+Decontamination involves both physical and chemical means to prevent transfer of a variety of taxa within and between systems and samples.
+Decontamination must be conducted such that runoff does not reach any waterbody and should be done in locations that are high and dry and must be conducted at least 60 meters (200 feet) away from any waterbody, ditch or storm drain.
 Equipment does not need to be decontaminated between sampling sites on the same waterbody unless sampling in an upstream direction.
 If sampling in an upstream direction equipment must be decontaminated between sites or separate equipment can be used.
+Field equipment that is used in multiple water bodies must undergo full decontamination between each use.
+If equipment is only used within one waterbody for the entire sampling season and all sampling occurs in a downstream direction, the equipment does not need to decontaminated between each use.
+The dedicated equipment should be fully decontaminated at the end of every season.